 One of the authors (M.T.) would like to thank Professor A. Iiyoshi, Professor M. Sato and Professor Y. Zempo for kindness, and physics and computational discussions.
+The Principal Editor Professor D. W. Walker and the Specialist Editor Professor K. Germaschewski are deeply acknowledged.
 The present simulations were performed using Fujitsu FX100 Supercomputer at the National Institute for Fusion Science, Japan.